Video Game / SOCOM: US Navy Seals

 Operations Commander: You and I are nothing alike!

-- Pacifist Run: Only in SOCOM 4.
-You can acheive any level with one with non lethal weapons and CQC takedowns through FTB 2, and it's somehow recommended by the system as capturing enemies give you bonus Intel points. it's also satisfying to hear enemies cry frustratedly over pepper spray.
+- Pacifist Run: Can be done in SOCOM 4 and Fireteam Bravo 2.
+In the latter, you can acheive any level with one with non lethal weapons and CQC takedowns, and it's somehow recommended by the system as capturing enemies give you bonus Intel points. it's also satisfying to hear enemies cry frustratedly over pepper spray.

 - Ditto for Combined Assault, where you get an achievement for completing any mission without having any fireteam member killing an enemy.
 (Achievements in CA are the basis on unlocking weapon sets and other content.)